playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 ## How to set up ESLint

-In JavaScript, the most utilized tool to lint your code is ESLint.
-To install ESLint in your project, you'll start by installing some pre-requisite NPM modules:
+To install ESLint in your project, you'll start by installing some pre-requisite npm modules:

 ```shell
 npm i -D eslint @eslint/js globals